Drinkopi53/EscrowEagle/README.md

 ## Running the Simulation

-Follow these steps in order to run the full simulation:
+Follow these steps in order to run the full simulation workflow:

 ### 1. Start Hardhat Node